You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • AI-assisted review of voice-note transcripts and user-generated text;

-• fraud, abuse, spam, harassment, copyright, impersonation, and safety detection; and
+• fraud, abuse, spam, harassment, copyright, impersonation, child-safety, and safety detection; and

 • analytics, ranking, recommendation, discovery, and personalisation systems.